RealRebelAI/ComfyUI-Rebels-Krea2-Outpaint/README.md

 Registered outpainting for the **yijunwang2/krea2-outpaint** LoRA on **Krea 2 Turbo**, in ComfyUI.

-This is a native ComfyUI port of that LoRA's diffusers pipeline.
+This is a ComfyUI port of that LoRA's diffusers pipeline.
 The LoRA is not a plain edit LoRA: the source image is registered into the *target* canvas grid at an explicit bounding box, so the model knows where the known pixels belong.
 This pack does exactly that registration and nothing else exotic — the known region is carried only by the reference, and the exact source pixels are restored at the end with a feathered seam.

 ## What it is under the hood